 Animal Kingdom is my most-skipped park in the last five years, both with and without my family.
 I always felt it was kind of a half-day park with a bit of filler.
 The opening of the night offerings in Animal Kingdom like Rivers of Light helped my thinking evolve.

 Of course, the opening of Pandora: The World of Avatar earlier this year is what truly changed everything for me and for many visitors.
 Anyone who hasn’t seen Pandora yet is not going to want to skip this park.
+The ride Avatar Flight of Passage might just be Disney’s best ever.

 That said, if you have an extremely short visit (less than two full days) and likely will be coming back to Walt Disney World soon, I’m not sure I can recommending doing Pandora.
 At least not can’t do it right.
 If you can’t get a Fastpass+ for one of the Pandora attractions or can’t either rope drop the park or close it down to avoid some of the crowds, you are going to be wasting a ton of time in the Pandora queues.
 If you already have limited time anyway, this may not be time well-spent.

 Finally, just as with Hollywood Studios, thrill ride lovers should also strongly consider not skipping this park.
 Expedition Everest is one of Disney’s best coasters.
-Now with Pandora’s Flight of Passage adding another thrill ride to the more moderate thrills of Dinosaur and Kali River Rapids, there is a cluster of attractions for adrenaline junkies that is competes with the offerings of Hollywood Studios.
+And with Flight of Passage adding another thrill ride to the more moderate thrills of Dinosaur and Kali River Rapids, there is a cluster of attractions for adrenaline junkies that is competes with the offerings of Hollywood Studios.
 At least until the new lands open there.

 Tips to Make the Most of Shorter Disney World Visits